csat1763/DistributedSystems2018Project4/README.md

 2. Measure transfer time VM2VM (different instance types)
 3. Determine the cost-performance trade-off

+## Software and hardware requirements
+Windows 64 Bit with Cygwin or a Bash (eg. GIT-Bash) or any Unix System.
+Hardware requirements: regular hardware is able to run this software.

 ## Code
 The code can be found in the *Code* folder.
 Before running the code enter your credentials in file...